keptn/tutorials/site/tutorials/snippets/07/monitoring/setupDynatrace.md

     chmod +x deploy-dynatrace-oneagent.sh
     ```

-1. Executing the script to automatically create a Dynatrace OneAgent Operator.
+1. Executing the script to automatically deploys the Dynatrace OneAgent Operator.

     <!-- command -->
     ```